allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

 Now test is green.
-As you cen read from `readEntity` method documentation, also `IllegalStateException` could be thrown, so
+As you can read from `readEntity` method documentation, also `IllegalStateException` could be thrown, so
 in our case we should catch it the same way as `ProcessingException`.

 ### Extremal but real: response mapped to object, but still unexpected things happen